amsword/amsword.github.io/_posts/2019-12-27-Paper-Reading.md

       useful and not be easy to remove.

 # Network Component
+- ConViT: Improving Vision Transformers with Soft Convolutional Inductive Biases
+    - 3/2021
+    - key
+        - add relative positional encoding to the transformer block
+        - relative positional will be 0 if the two pixels are too far away.
+In this way, it can mimic the conv operations
+        - the attention matrix is the sum of two softmax matrices. one is based on teh innter product of query and key; the other is based on the relative position
+        - the first few attention blocks uses this attention. similar like to have conv layers in the stem
+- Fastformer: Additive Attention Can Be All You Need
+    - 8/2021
+    - key
+        - summarize global tokens from query matrix and then this global query token is fused with the key matrix.
+Then, summarize these fused value tokens into a global token, which is fused with teh value.
+          Eventually, the query is added with the value matrix.
+        - linear complexity
+- Linformer: Self-Attention with Linear Complexity
+    - arxiv 6/2020
+    - key
+        - rather than to apply n^2 attention matrix, it maps key and value to k so that the attention matrix is nk.
+- Efficient Attention: Attention with Linear Complexities
+    - wacv 2021
+    - key
+        - update non-local module with such efficient implementation of dot-product attention, so that the cost can be reduced to O(N) from O(N^2)
+        - it has no relu non-linear operator on the inner product. it proposed another non-linear function, i.e. softmax on query and value individually. however, the softmax version here cannot give Rnn property for auto-regressive case.
+- Transformers are RNNs: Fast Autoregressive Transformers with Linear Attention
+    - very good paper
+    - key
+        - use dot product to replace the softmax in transformer so that the computational cost is linear.
+- Implicit Kernel Attention
+    - AAAI-21
+    - key
+        - reformulate the attention as a multiplication of similarity score and magnitude score.
+Similarity score is replaced with an inner product.
+          Teh claimed complexity is still O(T^2)
+        - the decomposed magnitude is based on L2, but this paper generalize it to L_p.
+The gaol of this paper is to improve the accuracy, not to reduce the cost.
 - Gaussian error linear units (gelus)
     - arixv 6/2016
     - x*cumulative(x)